rafalimaz/TMTools/README.md

 ### Motivation

 The main motivation for building this extension was the need to improve my gameplay.
 I started to see games from best players of the site and one day I saw a very interesting game from the knowed great player [Xevoc](http://terra.snellman.net/player/Xevoc), the [Petri20](http://terra.snellman.net/game/Petri20).
 In this game he crossed the 200VP barrier and for me that was the best that I could reach.
 As my objective was study only his moves I created a simple script (javascript) to filter the log.
-So that helped me a lot to improve my overall gameplay with [Engineers](http://www.terra-mystica-spiel.de/en/voelker.php?show=8).
+So that helped me a lot to improve my overall gameplay with [Engineers](http://www.terra-mystica-spiel.de/en/voelker.php?show=8) (I went from an average of 110VP to a respectable 174VP on a 3 player [game](http://terra.snellman.net/game/TheInvestors])

 ### Usage Instructions